pactsafe/pactsafe-ios-sdk/README.md

 ## Customizing Acceptance Data

-By default, when you send an activity event with the SDK, some additional information about the device will be sent to PactSafe.
+By default, when you send an activity event with the SDK, some additional information about the device will be sent to Ironclad Clickwrap.

 There are two parts of data that will be sent as part of the activity event, which you may want to reference as you are implementing the SDK.